top of page

 Creative Analog Communication (yes, really)

-• Hand-written notes passed in the hallway (“Meet me at the cafeteria tree after 5th period”)
+• Hand-written notes passed in the hallway (“Meet me at the cafeteria tree after 5th period”).

-• School office phone for true emergencies
+• School office phone for true emergencies.

 Offline Confidence & Purpose Builders

-4. Your Step-by-Step Plan (The Same One I Give in Therapy)
+Your Step-by-Step Plan (The Same One I Give in Therapy)

 Step 1: Cold-Turkey Phone-Free Period

-Replace with family landline or a shared, heavily monitored family tablet.
+Set a minimum of 30–90 days (longer if relapse history is severe).
+Replace the smartphone with a family landline or a shared, heavily monitored family tablet.

 Step 2: Make It a Team Mission (Family Meeting Script)